-1. The certification "Cultural Route of the Council of Europe" is awarded by the Governing Board of the EPA which can, if necessary, seek advice from one or more expert consultants, and after consultation with the Steering Committee on Culture (CDCULT) and the Steering Committee for Cultural Heritage and Landscape (CDPATEP) and, should the Governing Board consider it necessary, other pertinent committees or bodies of the Council of Europe.
+1. The certification "Cultural Route of the Council of Europe" is awarded by the Governing Board of the EPA in consultation with the relevant intergovernmental committee.
+It can, if necessary, seek advice from one or more expert consultants.
+The Governing Board may consult, if considered necessary, other pertinent committees or bodies of the Council of Europe.

-In case of negative opinion by the CDCULT or the CDPATEP, the agreement from the Committee of Ministers will be required for the award of the certification.
+In case of a negative opinion by the intergovernmental committee concerned, the agreement of the Committee of Ministers will be required for the award of the certification.